IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

    sessions or discussions to facilitate the exchange of insights and experiences related to your tech stack?
    > **Answer**:
-8. **Laveraging AI**:How have you leveraged AI to compensate for any lacking expertise in your tech stack?
+8. **Leveraging AI**:How have you leveraged AI to compensate for any lacking expertise in your tech stack?
 Have you utilized AI-powered tools or platforms to expedite the process of acquiring knowledge and expertise in your tech stack?
    > **Answer**:
+   > The tech stack has no need to be compensated by AI, however the user's experience can be improved using AI.
+   > Artificial Intelligence algorithms tend to be useful in task classification and context understanding.
+   > Thus, JustOrgYou's AI part is aimed to classify tasks and suggest the best task-directory distribution
+   > due to context.
+Also, AI algorithms may warn about similar or closely-related tasks to help user avoid duplication.
+   > Natural Language Processing plays a huge role in the current task.